BIPOC Clinicians with ADHD

 Step 1 – Schedule your free 15min screening with Dr. P.

-Step 2 – Attend your 1-on-1 Screening and find out if the group will be a good fit for you!
+Step 2 – Attend your 1-on-1 screening and find out if the group is the right fit.

-Step 3 – Fill out a few forms and make a payment.
+Step 3 – Fill out a few short forms and make your payment.

 Step 4 – Join the Zoom and be ready to connect and learn!